 Step 1: Download, install and launch Stellar Repair for QuickBooks® Software.

-Step 2: In the software’s main interface window, click SelectFile to choose the corrupt company file you want to repair, and then click Scan File.
+Step 2: In the software’s main interface window, click Browse to choose the corrupt company file you want to repair, and then click Scan.

-Step 3: Once the selected file is scanned, follow the instructions to Preview your company file data.
+Step 3: Once the selected file is scanned, a window opens with details of the scanning process.
+Click OK.

 Note: For saving the scanned QBW file, you need to register for Stellar Repair for QuickBooks® Software.
 If you have already registered for the software, proceed with the next step.

-Step 5: In the Save File window that appears, perform the following:
+Step 6: In the Save File window that appears, choose any of these options:

 Once you have fixed QuickBooks Company File corruption, you cannot be sure that it won’t happen again.
 However, you can minimize the risk factors that contribute to its happening and protect your data by safeguarding it better.
 Here’s how: